Alluxio/alluxio/docs/en/api/POSIX-API-local-cache.md

 - Install libfuse
     - On Linux, we support libfuse both version 2 and 3
         - To use with libfuse2, install [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work with some warnings).
 For example on a Redhat, run `yum install fuse`
-        - To use with libfuse3, install [libfuse](https://github.com/libfuse/libfuse) 3.2.6 or newer (We are currently testing against 3.2.6).
+        - To use with libfuse3 (Default), install [libfuse](https://github.com/libfuse/libfuse) 3.2.6 or newer (We are currently testing against 3.2.6).
 For example on a Redhat, run `yum install fuse3`
         - See [Select which libfuse version to use](#select-libfuse-version) to learn more about the libfuse version used by alluxio
     - On MacOS, install [osxfuse](https://osxfuse.github.io/) 3.7.1 or newer.
 For example, run `brew install osxfuse`